yonga9121/multiple_dbs/README.md

 $ rake --tasks
 ```

-You will found all the tasks under the namespace "mdbs"
+You will find all the tasks under the namespace "mdbs"

 To create all the databases.
 ```bash